 Increasing health consciousness among consumers is one of the key factors driving the market growth.
 Kaspa peas are a rich source of proteins, fibers, iron, folate and potassium.
 The high amounts of nutrients present in these peas offer various health benefits to consumers.
 The iron found in kaspa peas prevents chances of anemia and promotes healthy blood hemoglobin levels.
 On the other hand, dietary fibers play an essential role in improving digestion and lowering blood cholesterol levels.
 These peas, along with other legumes, offer a cheap source of nourishment, especially in the South Asian region.
 As a result, they serve as a popular snack in several South Asian countries, including the southern belt of India.
 Moreover, the increasing population and the expanding food sector, particularly in the developing regions, are also creating a positive impact on the industry.
 The introduction of new varieties of field peas targeting niche and specialty markets are providing vast opportunities to the existing players in the industry, thus further driving the market.
-Looking forward, IMARC Group expects the market to reach a volume of 14.3 Million Tons by 2024.
+Looking forward, IMARC Group expects the global kaspa peas market to exhibit moderate growth during the next five years.

 On the geographical front, Canada represents the largest producer of kaspa peas, accounting for nearly a third of the total global production.

 The competitive landscape of the market has also been analyzed in the report, covering the detailed profiles of the numerous small and large manufacturers who compete in terms of prices and quality.

 ( India: +91-120-433-0800 )